 While you could download all the emulators and Retroarch by hand, there is a simpler and much easier way!
 EmuDeck is a script that will automatically download every emulator and configure them specifically for the Steam Deck hardware and gamepad.
 The best part is, it is super easy as well.

 Head over to the EmuDeck website and scroll down until you see the "Download App" button and click it.
 Once that is finished downloading, move EmuDeck onto your Desktop.
 (Yes, there is a guide to installing it right above which you can follow as well).

 Now double click and execute/run EmuDeck from your desktop.
 Once it opens, it will start the process.
-After a bit, it will bring up a changelog, which you just click "OK" to in the corner.
+Once it is done, it will bring you to this page to select how you want to install.

-Then you can select "Easy Mode", which will just install and take care of everything, or "Expert Mode", which gives more specific controls.
+Then you can select "Easy Mode", which will just install and take care of everything, or "Custom Mode", which gives more specific controls over what is installed, including options like RetroAchievements.
 We will go with Easy Mode since this is a fresh install, though you can try out expert if you want to!

 Then, it will ask where you want everything to be installed.
 This is completely up to you, whether you want it on the Deck's internal storage or the SD card.
 I put mine on the SD card personally, but it is up to you.
 After that is clicked, it will install the emulators, as well as EmulationStation-DE and Steam Rom Manager.

 After it is done, it will bring up a window saying "Yuzu is not configured", just hit ok and ignore it.
 This message is talking about needing keys for the Yuzu/Switch emulator, which is not something we can provide or point in the direction to.
 Then, it will give you a little prompt showing where to put your games and bios, as well as giving a prompt to open Steam Rom Manager.
 We will circle back to it, so just hit "Exit" for now.